American Forts: West

 (1860's), near Bitter Creek

 A fortified stage station on the Overland Trail.
 Located 14 miles west of Big Pond Station, and five miles west of Black Butte.
-Owned by the Black Butte Coal Company, which can provide a guided tour of the ruins.
+The site is owned by the Black Butte Coal Company, which can provide a guided tour of the stone ruins upon advance request.

 Big Pond Station